Found search results for ""

 To put it simply, Enterprise Resource Planning (ERP) is a system that automates business processes and improves efficiency across all the departments of the organization.
 It supports both front and back-end business operations and reduces the redundancy of minuscule tasks.

-The first type of ERP that came into existence was an on-premise system.
-On-premise was the standard ERP solution in the 1990s considering that it was the first type of ERP system created.
-These systems are physically located on the business property with on-site implementation.
+The first type of ERP that came into existence was an on-premises system.
+On-premises was the standard ERP solution in the 1990s considering that it was the first type of ERP system created.
+These systems are physically located on the business property with onsite implementation.

 Since the ERP system is hosted on the business’s own computers or servers, they maintain complete control over its use and who has access to it.
 This can be beneficial for larger companies that need to share sensitive information internally, but some may say this is an outdated solution.

-However, on-premise systems can not be used anywhere else besides the location it resides.
+However, on-premises systems can not be used anywhere else besides the location it resides.
 Also, they can also be costly in the long run because upgrades have to be manually implemented.
-Without an experienced IT team, the necessity for on-site maintenance can be expensive and time-consuming.
+Without an experienced IT team, the necessity for onsite maintenance can be expensive and time-consuming.

 The service provider will most likely offer customer service and technical support to ensure that your processes run smoothly no matter where you are.
 Also, cloud-based ERPs protect your business data with a higher level of security at the most cost-effective price.

 Hybrid ERP systems are exactly what they sound like.
-They combine features from both on-premise and cloud-based ERPs for businesses looking for the reliability of the on-premise with the flexibility of the cloud-based system.
+They combine features from both on-premises and cloud-based ERPs for businesses looking for the reliability of the on-premises with the flexibility of the cloud-based system.

-Since hybrid ERPs fuse the features of cloud-based and on-premise systems, they will typically be the more expensive option after on-premise systems.
-Similar to on-premise systems, you might still accumulate future costs for the maintenance of the system located on your property.
+Since hybrid ERPs fuse the features of cloud-based and on-premises systems, they will typically be the more expensive option after on-premises systems.
+Similar to on-premises systems, you might still accumulate future costs for the maintenance of the system located on your property.

 So, now that we can differentiate between the types of systems, let’s explore the features that most ERP solutions will offer.